afkhamis/DS642-OOP/Final-Project/particles.md

 ### Parallel Speedup

 Suppose we have a code that runs in time T = O(n) on a single processor.
 Then we'd hope to run close to time T/p when using p processors.
-After implementing an efficient serial O(n) solution, you will attempt to reach this speedup using OpenMP.
+After implementing an efficient serial O(n) solution, you will attempt to reach this speedup using:

+1- OpenMP

+2- MPI

+3- CUDA

 ----------------------------------------------------------------------------